What is the Lymphatic System?

 - Intensive Treatment Phase

-Ideally treatments are performed daily or as frequently as possible for 2-4 weeks depending on the severity of the Lymphedema.
-Manual Lymph Drainage is performed and then compression bandages are applied after each treatment.
+Ideally, treatments are performed daily or as frequently as possible for 2-4 weeks depending on the severity of the Lymphedema.
+Lymphatic drainage massage Toronto is performed and then compression bandages are applied after each treatment.
 The compression bandages are worn for 24 hrs, until the next treatment.
 As indicated, this is an intensive treatment with the goal to reduce the affected area as much as possible.
-Skin care will be discussed and exercises will be provided.
+Skincare will be discussed and exercises will be provided.

 - Maintenance Phase

 This is when the affected area has reduced to a more manageable size and the patient will then be fitted for a compression garment.
-Your massage therapist will be able to provide you with recommendations on where to find a garment fitter.
+Your therapist for posy surgery lymphatic massage will be able to provide you with recommendations on where to find a garment fitter.
 Manual Lymph Drainage will be done to maintain the size of the affected area and will be less frequent.
 The frequency all depends on the individual case and will be discussed with the patient.
 The patient should continue to practice proper skin care protocols and continue with their exercises.

 Who Can Perform Treatments for Lymphedema Patients?